Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Deployment-Oriented Risk Estimation

 \subsection{Weighted estimators of deployment risk}

-A natural approach to addressing deployment shift is to reweight validation losses so that validation tasks reproduce the distribution of prediction tasks across the target domain.
-Importance-weighted risk estimation is a standard strategy for addressing dataset shift in machine learning \cite{sugiyama2007covariate}.
-In the spatial prediction setting considered here, weights can instead be constructed through calibration weighting, which adjusts the empirical distribution of validation tasks to match known margins of the target domain \cite{deville1992calibration,lumley.2004.jss}.
+A natural approach to addressing deployment shift is to reweight validation losses so that validation tasks reproduce the deployment-task distribution.
+Importance-weighted risk estimation is a standard strategy for addressing dataset shift in machine learning \citep{sugiyama2007covariate}.
+In the spatial prediction setting considered here, weights can instead be constructed through calibration weighting, which adjusts the empirical distribution of validation tasks to match known margins of the target domain \citep{deville1992calibration,lumley.2004.jss}.

-This perspective is closely related to importance-weighted risk estimation under covariate shift \cite{shimodaira2000improving,sugiyama2007covariate}.
+This perspective is closely related to importance-weighted risk estimation under covariate shift \citep{shimodaira2000improving,sugiyama2007covariate}.
 If the density ratio $w(T) = p_{\text{target}}(T) / p_{\text{CV}}(T)$ were known, deployment risk could be expressed as

 and estimated by a weighted empirical average over validation tasks.
-In practice, direct estimation of density ratios in high-dimensional task spaces is challenging and often unstable \cite{sugiyama2012density}.
-Calibration weighting provides an alternative by constructing weights that match selected moments or marginal distributions of task descriptors between validation and deployment tasks \cite{deville1992calibration}, thereby yielding a stable, low-dimensional approximation to importance weighting that directly targets the deployment-task distribution.
+In practice, direct estimation of density ratios in high-dimensional task spaces is challenging and often unstable \citep{sugiyama2012density}.
+Calibration weighting provides an alternative by constructing weights that match selected low-dimensional summaries, implemented here as marginal distributions of discretized task descriptors between validation and deployment tasks \citep{deville1992calibration}, thereby yielding a stable, low-dimensional approximation to importance weighting that directly targets the deployment-task distribution.
 In this sense, TWCV can be interpreted as a calibration-based importance-weighted estimator of deployment risk.

 In the following section we consider two instances of this idea.
 Distance-weighted CV corrects for differences in prediction-distance distributions, while the more general target-weighted CV estimator balances multiple descriptors of spatial prediction tasks, accounting for both covariate shift and task-difficulty shift.